 Fanfic / Uplifted

-begins in January 1942 a few hundred miles outside of of Leningrad and well inside of the occupied Russia.
-There a convoy races towards a recently spotted anomaly, not aware of the drastic consequences their actions will have.
+begins in January 1942, a few hundred miles outside of Leningrad and well inside of the occupied Russia.
+There, a convoy races towards a recently spotted anomaly, not aware of the drastic consequences their actions will have.
 Although the premise is fantastic, the series takes the cake for presenting quite possibly the most flawed characters ever created in the Mass Effect

 fandom.
 The story has several themes as well, notably that history is extremely ugly and that the past can always catch up to hand you your ass.

 The series is to be set in three eras.
 World War II

 , which is now complete, 1998 to 2012 (Uplifted: Integration) and the Mass Effect future.